kubeshop/botkube-docs/docs/plugin/repository.md

         platform:
           os: { plugin_operating_system } # darwin or linux
           architecture: { plugin_architecture } # amd64 or arm64
+        dependencies: # optional dependencies
+          { dependency_name }:
+            url: { url_to_dependency_binary }
 ```

-It is not required to host a plugin binary on the same server as the index file.
+It is not required to host a plugin or dependency binary on the same server as the index file.

 ## Generate index file